tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/产品简介/产品功能_intl_en.md

-MPS converts audiovisual files to different bitrates and resolutions for smooth playback on various devices with different bandwidth options.
+MPS converts audio/video files to different bitrates and resolutions for smooth playback on various devices with different bandwidth options.
 It has the following features:

-## Audio and Video Transcoding
+## Audio/Video Transcoding
-Transcoding is an offline task that converts the source audiovisual bitstream.
-It changes parameters of the source bitstream, such as codec, resolution, and bitrate, to adapt it to different devices and network conditions.
+Transcoding is an offline task that converts the source audio/video bitstream to another one.
+It changes parameters of the source bitstream, such as container format, resolution, and bitrate, to adapt it to different devices and network conditions.
 The following benefits can be achieved with transcoding:
-- Increased compatibility: A source video can be transcoded to formats (e.g., MP4) that are compatible with more types of devices for smooth playback.
+- Compatibility with more devices: A source video can be transcoded to various formats (e.g., MP4) that are compatible with more types of devices for smooth playback.
-- Increased bandwidth adaptability: A source video can be transcoded for output in multiple definitions such as LD, SD, HD, and UHD.
-End users can select the most appropriate bitrate depending on their network conditions.
+- Adaption to different bandwidth options: A source video can be transcoded and output in various definitions such as LD, SD, HD, and FHD, and end users can select the most appropriate bitrate for their network conditions.
-- Improved playback efficiency: The moov atom can be moved from the end of an MP4 file to its beginning, so the video can be played before it is entirely downloaded.
+- Improvement in playback efficiency: The moov atom can be moved from the end of an MP4 file to its beginning, so that the player can play back a video before the entire video is downloaded.
 - Reduced bandwidth consumption: With a more advanced codec (e.g., H.265), the bitrate of a video can be substantially reduced while retaining the original quality, which helps reduce the bandwidth consumption.

-The target specification of an output video after transcoding is subject to parameters such as codec, resolution, and bitrate, which can be customized as shown below:
+The target specification of an output video after transcoding is subject to parameters such as container format, resolution, and bitrate, which can be customized as shown below:

 <table>
     <tr>